Back to top

 30 November 2022

-Meet the team: ExCeL's Sustainability Manager
+Meet the team: Excel's Sustainability Manager

 It’s hard to believe that until the late 1990s, you couldn't even buy an electric car.
 Now, one in every six cars sold worldwide is electric.
 Over the past two decades, information and attitudes have changed dramatically and none more so than in the field of sustainability.